Factsheet: Assessment, support planning and review

 If your needs change before your yearly review date, you can contact us to request a review.
 You, or anyone involved with your care and support, can request this.

 Sometimes a review may result in a reassessment.
 That may mean a change to your care because your needs or circumstances have changed.
-This will always be discussed with you, and your support plan updated to reflect changes.
+This will always be discussed with you, and your support plan will be updated to reflect changes.

 What to do if you disagree

-Please speak to your social care worker within 10 working days of your assessment or review and they will explain how to appeal.
+Speak to your social care worker within 10 working days of your assessment or review and they will explain how to appeal.

 More information